 TODDLER TO PRESCHOOL

-While big financial concepts are hard to grasp at this age, this is where the foundation is being built for how your child will interact with money.
+While significant financial concepts are hard to grasp at this age, this is where the foundation is being built for how your child will interact with money.
 At this age, kids start realizing things cost money and learn about different coins and their value.
-A great way to help them learn this is by bringing your child to the Credit Union to use our coin machines.
-It’s free to Members and can be a perfect teaching moment to show your child how coins have value.
+A great way to help them understand this is by bringing your child to the Credit Union to use our coin machines*.
+It’s free* to Members and can be a perfect teaching moment to show your child how coins have value.
 They’ll love looking over each coin before putting it in the machine to see what it’s worth!